 Depending how many fibroids you have, how big they are, and where they’re located, your doctor has three choices for how to do the myomectomy:

 You might need to stay in the hospital for 2 nights and recovery can take between 4 to 6 weeks.
-Depending on when you got the surgery and how deep your fibroids were, if you do get pregnant in the future, your doctor might want to schedule a C-section.
+If you do get pregnant in the future, your doctor might want to schedule a C-section.
 This can help you avoid laboring and decrease the risk of the uterus opening during labor due to your history of myomectomy.
-Other complications, such as infection, are rare, but your doctor will should talk with you about them.
+Other complications, such as infection, are rare, but your doctor should talk with you about them.

 You may get general anesthesia for this procedure.
 You’ll probably be able to go home after a few hours of recovery.
 Complications are rare, but whether or not it works for you will depend on the type of fibroids you have, how big they are, and how many you have.

 - Laparoscopic.
 During this procedure, your surgeon makes small cuts in your abdomen that let them use tools to remove the fibroids.

 This surgery removes your uterus.
 It may be the best option if your fibroids are large, you have very heavy periods, or if you know you don’t want children in the future.

 The kind of hysterectomy you get depends on the size of your fibroids.
 If they’re small, your doctor might be able to do the surgery through your vagina.
 But if they’re large, they might need to cut open your abdomen.

 In other cases, your doctor might be able to use a laparoscope.
 Some women have their cervix and ovaries removed during hysterectomy.
 Others keep their ovaries.
 If yours have to be removed, you’ll go through menopause.
 Talk about this with your doctor in advance so you know what to expect.